Kim Min-hai

-Kim Min-hai (born on 4 December 1954) is a South Korean footballer who played for SV Darmstadt 98, SV Waldhof Mannheim, Daewoo Royals as a midfielder.
+Kim Min-hai (born on 4 December 1954) is a South Korean footballer who played for SV Darmstadt 98, SV Waldhof Mannheim, and Daewoo Royals as a midfielder.

 Career

 Kim Min-hai joined SV Darmstadt 98 in 1979 and transferred to SV Waldhof Mannheim in June 1981.

 In May 1983, he returned to Korea and joined Daewoo Royals with Park Jong-won.